What’s at Stake

 - SHIPs Services infographic (2016)

 - House joint letter organized by Reps.
-Schakowsky (D-IL) and Deutch (D-FL), signed by a total of 37 members of Congress, in support of protecting FY18 funding for SHIP and the Senior Community Services Employment Program (SCSEP) (July 10, 2017)
+Schakowsky (D-IL) and Deutch (D-FL), signed by 37 members of Congress, in support of protecting FY18 funding for SHIP and the Senior Community Services Employment Program (SCSEP) (July 10, 2017)

-- Senate joint letter organized by Senator Chris Murphy (D-CT), signed by a total of 23 Senators, in support of protecting FY18 funding for SHIP (May 25, 2017)
+- Senate joint letter organized by Senator Chris Murphy (D-CT), signed by 23 Senators, in support of protecting FY18 funding for SHIP (May 25, 2017)